-Best AI Email Writer in 2026: Which Tools Actually Save Time?
+Best AI Email Writer in 2026: 5 Tools Compared by Draft Quality

-Looking for the best AI email writer?
-This 2026 comparison breaks down Inbox Ninja, Shortwave, Superhuman, Gmail Gemini, and Spark by draft quality, workflow, and privacy.
+Looking for the best AI email writer in 2026?
+This comparison breaks down five tools by draft quality, workflow fit, pricing, and privacy.

 Inbox Ninja Team